Every once in a while, someone asks me: “What WTO claims could the US possibly have made against China?”

 Actions Under Other WTO Agreements

 S. There are claims under other WTO agreements that also have a direct bearing on China’s IP regime.
 For example, China’s subsidization of IP-intensive, information technology products, might be the subject of a “Non-Violation” case under the Information Technology Agreement.
 The CATO Institute advocated for such actions in 2018 (****).
 The United States may also wish to open up legal services markets or IP-related legal services markets, particularly due to increasing inequities and gaps in China’s original service commitments which failed to account for the presence of foreign lawyers in Chinese law firms, or that US-admitted lawyers from China in Chinese law firms that would enjoy competitive tax treatment in China as well as preferential market access (***).
 Alternatively, the US could also seek to impose reciprocal market access provisions on Chinese lawyers and companies.
-The USPTO has already curtailed pro- se filing of US trademarks by Chinese companies legal services offered by US-admitted lawyers practicing in Chinese law firms.
+The USPTO has already curtailed the alleged pro se filing of US trademarks by Chinese companies and requiring the use of US-admitted lawyers.

 Consider this blog as a set of suggestions — a “whiteboard” in essay form.
 I look forward to your comments.